The Density Formula Approach for Non-reversible Isomorphism Theorems, with Applications: Symmetrization bound on cover time

 \section{Symmetrization bound on cover time}

-In this section, we apply the density formulas with the generalized second Ray-Knight isomorphism theorem for non-reversible Markov chains to study the local time process at inverse local time.
-Our main result will be a symmetrization bound on the cover time of non-reversible chains.
-An important property of this upper bound is that it coincides with that for reversible graph random walks given in \cite{dlp11}, which is tight up to constant factors in the reversible case.
+Our main result in this section will be a symmetrization bound on the cover time of a non-reversible Markov chain on a finite set.
+An important property of this upper bound is that it coincides with that for a random walk on a graph, i.e. a reversible Markov chain on a finite set, given in \cite{dlp11}, which is tight up to constant factors in the reversible case.
+To arrive at our result we apply the density formula, with the generalized second Ray-Knight isomorphism theorem for non-reversible Markov chains, to study the local time process at inverse local time.

 Let $P=(P_{ij}:\, i,j\in[n])$ be an irreducible transition probability matrix on the state space $[n]$, with stationary distribution $\pi=(\pi_i:\, i\in[n])$.
 Recall that the normalized Laplacian is $Q=\Pi(P-I)$, where $\Pi$ denotes the diagonal matrix with diagonal entries given by the $\pi_i$.
 Let $\{ X_t, t \ge 0\}$ denote the continuous time Markov chain with rate matrix $Q$.
 Note that the cover time being discussed is defined in terms of the underlying discrete-time Markov chain with transition probability matrix $P$, as is conventional in the literature on cover times.